Aszalea-Calderon/Pokedex/README.md

-## Pokedex!
+# Pokedex!

-# About the project
+## About the project

 This is a working pokedex.
+You are able to generate a random pokemon using the random button provided or use the search function to search for a pokemon of choice.
 I used the pokemon api https://pokeapi.co/ to generate all the data for this project.

-# Tech Stack
+## Tech Stack

 React
 Axios